Important notice for current and former CPP Disability Program Medical Adjudicators

 If you worked as a Medical Adjudicator for the Canada Pension Plan (CPP) Disability Program between March 1, 1978, and September 30, 2011, or you supervised medical adjudication work, you may be entitled to compensation under this settlement, even if you have never filed a complaint.

-To obtain potential compensation under this settlement, you must provide the following information to Human Resources and Skills Development Canada (HRSDC) by December 31, 2013:
+To obtain potential compensation under this settlement, you must provide the following information to Employment and Social Development Canada (ESDC) by December 31, 2013:

 - Full name (during period of work, and present, if different)